annalyzin/cuttlefish/README.md

 # Feedback

 Do you have suggestions on how I can improve your experience?

-Complete this 3-question survey: <a href="https://forms.gle/MSXG9oHt3z6gwaMh9" target="_blank">https://forms.gle/MSXG9oHt3z6gwaMh9</a>
+Leave your feedback here: <a href="https://forms.gle/MSXG9oHt3z6gwaMh9" target="_blank">https://forms.gle/MSXG9oHt3z6gwaMh9</a>

 # Technical Notes

+Finding the optimal way to cut rectangles from a piece of fabric is part of a general class of puzzles called the 2D bin packing problem (or, if you've unlimited fabric height, a strip packing problem).
+Read more about the different solution algorithms here: <a href="https://cgi.csc.liv.ac.uk/~epa/surveyhtml.html" target="_blank">https://cgi.csc.liv.ac.uk/~epa/surveyhtml.html</a>

+Cuttlefish packs your rectangles in the order of decresing height, weight, and then area.
+Hence, it works best when your rectangles have similar heights.
+This is simply a shortcut to solve the problem, which is by no means optimal, but hopefully provides a decent solution for you to visualize your project and improve upon.

 Cuttlefish was built on top of Mapbox (Copyright 2018, ISC License), which uses a heuristic for the 2D bin packing problem.
-It packs rectangles from largest to smallest, and fills up smaller spaces in the upper left hand corners first.

-Cuttlefish features the additional enhancements listed below.
+Cuttlefish features the following enhancements:

 - Constraint of overall fabric width added
-- Customized dimensions of rectangles enabled
+- Customized dimensions and quantity of rectangles enabled
 - Optimized for use on mobile phones
-- Positions rectangles closer to the cut edge to minimize resulting scraps
 - Input validation and error catching for non-numerical and zero/negative numbers
-- Fuses spaces which are perfectly adjacent in the vertical axis for more optimal packing
+- Fuses spaces which are perfectly adjacent in the vertical and horizontal axis for more optimal packing
 ```
 |-------------------|           |-------------------|
 |     |             |           |     |             |